ilhamksyuriadi/Artificial-Intelligence---k-Nearest-Neighbour/README.md

 3. File knnTest.py to identify data from sheet DataTest base on sheet DataTrain
 4. File kknTrain.py and kknTest.py are not related, it can run without the other one
 5. In a nutshell, knnTrain.py for found good value of k and knnTest.py to implement value of k that has been observed before
-6. In many case, people use cross validation for optimum accuracy.
+6. In many case, people use cross validation for reliable accuracy.
 In this code i don't use it. this code only show you how k Nearest Neighbour work.
 7. Important, read the Guide.txt before run the code